Read our most frequently asked questions about FCP roles in primary care.

 Does an FCP have to be able to independently prescribe or inject?

-Whilst most FCPs have undertaken the required post-registration training in medicines management (including prescribing and injection therapy), these tasks are not a prerequisite for first contact roles.
+Whilst many FCPs have undertaken the required post-registration training in medicines management (including prescribing and injection therapy), these tasks are not a prerequisite for first contact roles.
 However, FCP job specifications can vary due to local staffing, funding and capabilities.
 See the example FCP job descriptions and person specifications for further information.